Grzafnan/Grzafnan/README.md

 ### About Me:

 <p style="color:black;font-size:14px;text-align: justify;">
-I am a skilled MERN Stack Developer proficient in various web development technologies such as HTML, CSS, JavaScript, ES6, TypeScript, React JS, Redux, Next JS, Node.Js, Express.Js, MongoDB, Passport.js, Authentication, OAuth, Firebase, Styled components, Bootstrap, Tailwind, JSON, REST APIs, and more.
+I am a skilled <a href="https://www.mongodb.com/mern-stack"> MERN Stack </a> Developer proficient in various web development technologies such as HTML, CSS, JavaScript, ES6, TypeScript, React JS, Redux, Next JS, Node.Js, Express.Js, MongoDB, Passport.js, Authentication, OAuth, Firebase, Styled components, Bootstrap, Tailwind, JSON, REST APIs, and more.

 My passion for creating websites with exceptional design and functionality is exceptional, and I continuously strive to learn new things to keep up with the ever-changing landscape of web development technology.